Lab members

 Ecem Altan

-Ecem is a PhD student at the University of Auckland funded by a Marsden research grant to Steven Dakin on which Sam is an AI.
+Ecem is a PhD student at the University of Auckland, co-supervised by Catherine Morgan and funded by a Marsden research grant to Steven Dakin on which Sam was an AI.
 Her research uses functional imaging to investigate the link between visual acuity, perceived stimulus size, and spatial sensitivity of visual cortex.
+As part of this, she studied the effects of spatial frequency adaptation on popular receptive field size, a widely used measure in visual cognitive neuroscience, and she investigated the involvement of higher-level processing in a popular illusion of object size.
 She previously investigated the spatial extent of the size aftereffect for her Master’s project at Bilkent University.

 Gene Tang

 Gene (Thanaphon Tangtartharakul) is from the School of Psychology.
 He received a Summer Research Scholarship for a project in the lab in 2021/22 and subsequently continued into a year-long research project in which he compared retinotopic maps generated from cortico-cortical functional connectivity (connective field maps) with those obtained with more conventional population receptive field analysis.
-Moreover, he also used these methods to generate maps of the peripheral visual field.
-In 2023, he is doing an Honours project (in collaboration with Paul Corballis) to explore the use of EEG for visual field mapping.
+Moreover, he also trialed the use of an entertaining video game to generate retinotopic maps, particularly including the peripheral visual field.
+In 2023, he then did his Honours project (in collaboration with Paul Corballis) to explore the use of EEG for visual field mapping.
+Since 2024, he has started a PhD using computational modelling to understand visual dysfunction, co-supervised by Sam with Kate Storrs as primary supervisor.

 Alumni